Chart Color Schemes

 Garran has a typical household mix, with a higher-than-average median household size

-Family households constitute 74.1% of all households, including 38.9% couples with children, 26.0% couples without children, and 8.1% single parent families.
-Non-family households comprise the remaining 25.9%, with lone person households accounting for 23.7% and group households making up 2.3%.
-The median household size is 2.7 people, larger than the Australian Capital Territory average of 2.4.
+Family households comprise 74.1% of all households, including 38.9% couples with children, 26.0% couples without children, and 8.1% single parent families.
+Non-family households account for 25.9%, with lone person households at 23.7% and group households making up 2.3%.
+The median household size is 2.7 people, which is larger than the Australian Capital Territory average of 2.4.

 Frequently Asked Questions - Households